 Submit application for SMU and sumit an online Hunt Leadership Application, including an essay and a YouTube statement.
-Approximately 60 finalists are invted to interview at SMU in March.
+Approximately 60 finalists are invited to interview at SMU in March.
 About 20-25 first-year students are selected ant notified by first week in April.
-Students selected receve an annual Hunt Scholarship of $42,000 or $168,000 over four years.
+Students selected receive an annual Hunt Scholarship of $42,000 or $168,000 over four years.
 They may also be eligible for additional departmental scholarships.
 The award also covers the airfare and tuition costs for any courses during an international, leadership-based experience immediately following each scholar’s sophomore year.
 More information about applying here.
-More information about shcolarship here.
+More information about scholarship here.

-- Stephen F. Austin State University – Scholarships Page Financial Aid/Scholarships Page
+- Stephen F. Austin State University – Scholarships Page Scholarship Opportunities/Search

 - Smith-Hutson Scholarship

 The Smith-Hutson Scholarship should cover tuition, books, fees, and reasonable living expenses on campus (up to $17,500).
-Qualifying applicants must have a minimum ACT score of 21 or SAT score of 980.
-Students must maintain at 2.5 GPA and complete at least 30 semester credit hours each academic year.
 Entering freshmen must be Texas residents, be accepted to SFA, demonstrate financial need, provide a personal essay, provide two letters of recommendation, and be available for a personal interview on the SFA campus.
 Scholarship may be renewed for three additional years.
+More info here.